ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Lockbox access token - a verifiable token that is linked to the lockbox
     * Proof of lockbox access secret' - proof required to validate that the lockbox access secret' is known, proof = hmac(`<lockbox-access-secret>`, "lockbox-access-validate:" + `<client-nonce>` + ":" + `<expires>` + ":" + `<lockbox-access-token>` + ":lockbox-content-get")
     * Expiry of the proof for the 'lockbox access secret' - a window in which access secret proof is considered valid
-  * Grant
-    * ID - ID as passed into the lockbox grant request
   * Content list of data elements containing:
     * Namespace URL - the amespace URL is the ID where the data is stored